Coconuts – A Fad or Amazing?

 I had a question recently about coconut oil and what the benefits really are.
-I am not a doctor and for a serious condition I would talk to one before making any changes in medications, however, if your doctor isn’t open to natural supplements, then perhaps it is time to find a new doctor.
+Note that I am not a doctor and for a serious condition I would talk to one before making any changes in medications, however, if your doctor isn’t open to natural supplements, then perhaps it is time to find a new doctor.
 I am not claiming coconut oil will cure anything but it is possible to help ailments.

 Coconut oil is edible oil, extracted from the meat of a coconut, which has been consumed in tropical places for thousands of years.
 According to coconutoil.com, studies done on diets high in coconut oil consumption show that these populations are generally in good health and don’t suffer as much from many of the modern diseases of western nations where coconut oil is seldom consumed.